 Great Hearts Texas is a subsidiary corporation of Great Hearts Academies, a non-profit charter management organization.
-In 2021-2022, Great Hearts operates 25 classical, liberal arts schools in Phoenix, Arizona, six in San Antonio, Texas and two in Irving, Texas.
+We have 7 schools in the San Antonio region and 5 schools in the Dallas/Irving region of Texas.
+In 2023-2024, Great Hearts operates an additional 21 classical, liberal arts schools in Phoenix, Arizona; 1 in Baton Rouge, Louisiana; and an Online school stretching across these states.
+We will add a Jacksonville, Florida campus in the 2024-2025 school year.